Star Breeze current position

 |2023 May 16||10 days, one-way from Kobe to Tokyo||Kobe||$4599|

 The 1989-built (as "Seabourn Spirit") cruise ship Star Breeze is the second of all three identical superyachts in the Windstar fleet - together with Star Pride (Seabourn Pride) and Star Legend (Seabourn Legend).

 History - construction and ownership

-The 312-passenger cruise ship Star Breeze is German-built luxury liner completed in 1989 and drydock stretched/enlarged in 2020.
+The 340-passenger ship Star Breeze is a German-built luxury liner inaugurated in 1989 and drydock stretched/enlarged in 2020.
 In 2005, the 212-passenger vessel (back then named "Seabourn Spirit") was rated by Conde Nast "best small cruise ship".
 In April 2015, the liner left Seabourn's fleet and in May joined Windstar's fleet as "Star Breeze".
 The ship was built at Schichau Seebeckwerft (shipyard in Bremerhaven Germany) and christened (as Seabourn Spirit) by Aagot Brynestad - the mother of Seabourn's founder Atle Brynestad.

 In 2020, the 134-m long Star Breeze was enlarged (to the current 159 m LOA length) by cutting in two and inserting a 26-m long prebuilt midship section.
 The project was conducted at Fincantieri's shipyard in Port Palermo Sicily.

 Cruise itinerary program

 Star Breeze itinerary program is based on luxury Mediterranean cruises with departures from France, Italy, Spain, Greece and Turkey) and Caribbean voyages with Panama Canal transits leaving from Colon and Puerto Caldera.
 The ship also offers Transatlantic repositioning crossings.